brandon-rhodes/pyephem/src/ephem/doc/coordinates.rst

 to convert between equatorial, ecliptic, and galactic coordinates, and how to convert coordinates between different epochs.

-To begin with,
 Celestial bodies in PyEphem
-can express their coordinates in only two ways;
+can directly express their coordinates in only two ways;
 you can ask for their *equatorial* position, which provides a *right ascension* and a *declination* relative to the Earth's equator and poles,